-Dana now has new e-book titles on Applying Quality Management in Healthcare and Principles of Rehabilitation Medicine, as well as an e-book update.
+Dana now has new e-book titles on comprehensive care for transgender patients, behavioral health, and facial trauma surgery, among others, as well as many e-book updates.
 Check them out!

 Dana Medical Library now has a new e-book title on the core knowledge in orthopaedics along with updated titles on pediatric cardiology, histology, physiology and ocular pathology, among others.
 Check them out!

 Set yourself up for success and schedule an individual Research Consultation and/or EndNote help session with a Dana Medical Library librarian.